oguerrer/ppi4hc/README.md

-# Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Prioritization Investigation [data and code repository]
+# README for the Reproducibility Package for Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Prioritization Investigation

 ### Authors: Omar A. Guerrero<sup>1</sup>, Daniele Guariso<sup>2</sup>, Gonzalo Castañeda<sup>3</sup>, and Michael Weber<sup>4</sup>